-There is a wide variety of adaptive equipment for traumatic brain injury patients that can increase independence and improve quality of life.
+There is a wide variety of adaptive equipment available for patients after a traumatic brain injury (TBI) that can increase independence and improve quality of life.

 In today’s article, we’ll show some of the best devices and compensation techniques that will help you adapt to life with a brain injury.